Note: This tournament will be run in accordance with the policies and procedures of the Eastern Ontario Soccer Association, Ontario Soccer and FIFA.

 Points awarded according to the above scheme will establish the standings of the teams.

-f) If a team withdraws after the entry deadline, leaving an odd number of teams in a division, the tournament committee reserves the right to determine the semi-finalists in whatever manner best fits the number of teams remaining in the division.
+If a team withdraws after the entry deadline, leaving an odd number of teams in a division, the tournament committee reserves the right to determine the finalists in whatever manner best fits the number of teams remaining in the division.

-PLEASE NOTE: U8 to U12 is festival only & will play 2 games.
-All U8 to U12 games will be played on the Saturday.
+PLEASE NOTE: U8 to U12 is festival only & will play 2-3 games.
 No scores or standings will be kept.

 8. Conduct of Tournament